 Founding Partners

-Since 2020, Aouad has also served as Director of the Institute for Environmental Studies and Research (IESR) at LAU.
-His research focuses on pressing urban and environmental issues, including residual spaces, fragmented urban fabrics, urban heat islands, rural regeneration, crisis-responsive urban strategies, and socio-spatial divisions in cities.
-He is currently leading a series of research initiatives in Beirut addressing urban mobility, habitability, and the concept of the urban project.
+He is currently Associate Professor of Practice at the Lebanese American University (LAU), where he teaches senior architecture and design studios at the School of Architecture and Design.
+From 2019 to 2025, he served as Director of the Institute for Environmental Studies and Research (IESR) at LAU, leading interdisciplinary research and community-based initiatives.
+His work addresses urgent urban and environmental challenges, including residual spaces, fragmented urban fabrics, urban heat islands, rural regeneration, crisis-responsive urban strategies, and socio-spatial divisions in cities.
+He is presently directing research initiatives in Beirut on urban mobility, habitability, and the evolving concept of the urban project.

-Aouad’s scholarly work has been published in Urban Planning, Climate, Sustainability, Mobility and Design, and numerous edited volumes exploring architecture’s intersection with sustainability, education, and climate resilience.
+Beyond academia, Aouad was an elected member of the Municipal Council of Hasroun (2016–2025), where he contributed to local governance and community development.
+His scholarly contributions have been published in Urban Planning, Climate, Sustainability, Mobility and Design, as well as in numerous edited volumes exploring architecture’s intersections with sustainability, education, and climate resilience.

 Juliana El-Haddad studied Interior Architecture at Académie Libanaise des Beaux Arts - Alba (MSc. in Landscape architecture, Universidad Politecnica de Madrid, 2002; DESS Interior Architecture, ALBA, 2000) with high distinction.
 She obtained a two year grant from the Spanish Embassy and the AECI (Agencia Española de Cooperación Internacional).
 In 2003 she co-founded with David Aouad “DAJH Architects” a study office established in Beirut.
 Besides her practice and since 2005, El-Haddad is a part time faculty member at Académie Libanaise des Beaux-Arts (ALBA) where she conveys to her students her passion for Landscape Architecture.